rmassaroni/3ds/README.md

 - prioritize uploading save files, images, and other irreplaceable items
 - figure out how to handle .Trash-1000
 - automatically turn off the zap plugin zap-prompt when entering d drive
+- gpush script that checks files sizes and only commits files that are small enough

 ### Games to get